DontDoThat21/NoDoxx/README.md

 ## Testing

-Open the included `test.html` file in your browser to see the extension in action with built-in patterns.
+Open the included `REDACTED.html` file in your browser to see the extension in action with built-in patterns.
 The page contains various types of sensitive data that will be automatically redacted.

-For testing custom strings, open `test-user-strings.html` which contains sample content specifically designed to test user-defined string redaction.
+For testing custom strings, open `REDACTED-user-strings.html` which contains sample content specifically designed to REDACTED user-defined string redaction.

-## How It Works
+## REDACTED Works

-1. **Content Script**: Scans all text content on web pages using TreeWalker API
+1. **REDACTED**: Scans all text content on web pages using TreeWalker API
-2. **Pattern Matching**: Uses regular expressions to identify sensitive data patterns
+2. **REDACTED**: Uses regular expressions to identify sensitive data patterns
 3. **DOM Replacement**: Replaces sensitive text with styled "REDACTED" elements
-4. **Dynamic Monitoring**: Uses MutationObserver to handle dynamically added content
+4. **REDACTED**: Uses MutationObserver to handle dynamically added content
-5. **Local Processing**: All detection and redaction happens locally for privacy
+5. **REDACTED**: All detection and redaction happens locally for privacy

 ## Privacy & Security

-- **No Data Collection**: The extension does not collect, store, or transmit any of your data
+- **REDACTED Collection**: The extension does not collect, store, or transmit any of your data
-- **Local Processing**: All redaction happens directly in your browser
+- **REDACTED**: All redaction happens directly in your browser
-- **Open Source**: Full source code is available for review
+- **REDACTED**: Full source code is available for review
-- **Minimal Permissions**: Only requires access to active tabs for content modification
+- **REDACTED**: Only requires access to active tabs for content modification

 ## Development

-### File Structure
+### REDACTED
 ```
 ├── manifest.json          # Extension configuration
 ├── content.js            # Main redaction logic